 Investigators can submit study ideas as a concept or full proposal.

 A Concept or study idea includes a short, high-level summary of the study’s Main Scientific Question including therapeutic area, application of product or protocol, an estimated budget and research design setting details.
+A full proposal submission will still be required if the concept is approved.

 A full Proposal submission details the study including a line item budget, a curriculum vitae of the principal investigator, and a fully developed protocol with objective, design, procedures, analysis plan, adverse event reporting, and safety plan as needed.